grame-cncm/faustide/README.md

 # fausteditorweb
-The online Faust Editor can be used to edit, compile and run Faust code from any recent Web Browser with [webassembly](http://webassembly.org) support.
+The online  [Faust Editor](http://faust.grame.fr/editor) can be used to _edit_, _compile_ and _run_ Faust code from any recent Web Browser with [webassembly](http://webassembly.org) support.
 It works completely on the client side and it is therefore very convenient for situations with many simultaneous users (workshops, classrooms, etc.).
-It embeds the latest version of the Faust compiler with a webassembly backend and can run code in MIDI polyphonic mode.
+It embeds the latest version of the Faust compiler with an efficient webassembly backend and offers polyphonic MIDI support.

 ![](/images/editor-help.png)

 ### Features

 The editor engine is based on [codemirror](https://codemirror.net/).
-It offers syntax highlighting, auto completion and access to the Faust online documentation access.
-The online documentation access uses the function name at the cursor position to locate to the relevant information.
+It provides _syntax highlighting_, _auto completion_ and direct access to the _online documentation_.
+The documentation command (ctrl-d) uses the function name at the cursor position to locate to the relevant information.

 ![](/images/editor-doc.png)